verhas/pyama/doc/snippet.md

 says that the file `doc/snippet.md` contains a snippet named `main_java`.
 If it really is the case then the handler will replace the lines between the `USE SNIPPET` and `END SNIPPET`.
-The lines that start the snippet use remain in place so that pyama can be executed many times.
+The lines that start the snippet use remain in place so that Pyama can be executed many times.

 Because snippet names are usually unique and files tend to be moved between directories during development it is a burden to specify the file most of the time.
 The snippet handler allows you to use `*` in place of the file name.
-In that case if there is anywhere a snippet with the given name it will be used.
+In that case, if there is anywhere a snippet with the given name it will be used.
 If there are more than one snippets with that name then the snippet handler will concatenate them.

-Another shorthand is to use a `.` (dot) as file name.
-In that case we refer to the named snippet defined in the same file.
+Another shorthand is to use a `.` (dot) as a file name.
+In that case, we refer to the named snippet defined in the same file.

 When the snippet is copied the first and the last lines of the copied snippet are